Santiago Roncagliolo: Biography

 His non-fiction book Memorias de una Dama (2009) recalls his life as a ghost writer for the daughter of a powerful Dominican family with roots in fascism, mafia and Caribbean dictatorships.
 But the family censored the book.
 It was retired from shelves and, still now, his author is forbidden to talk about it.

 In 2010 he was chosen by the British magazine Granta as one of 22 best writers in Spanish under 35 years.

 The Uruguayan lover (2012) is the story of writer Enrique Amorim: millionaire but communist, homosexual but married, Uruguayan but Argentinian, he was a fascinating impostor who shared secrets with the best artists of 20th century: Pablo Neruda, Charles Chaplin or Pablo Picasso.
 He was in love with Federico García Lorca and even hinted that he had buried the remains of the Granada poet.
 The Uruguayan lover culminates with La Cuarta Espada and Memorias de una dama, a trilogy of true stories about Latin American twentieth century.

 In 2014, Roncagliolo published La Pena Máxima, a new adventure of fiscal Felix Chacaltana, star of Red April, set in the 1978 World Cup during the Argentinian dictatorship.
-That year, The Wall Street Journal named him one of six authors following in the footsteps of Gabriel Garcia Marquez.
+That year, The Wall Street Journal named him one of six authors following in the footsteps of Gabriel García Márquez.

-In English, he has also published a collection of black humour short stories: Hi, this is Conchita (2013), as most of his work, is translated by Edith Grossman, who has worked with the most noted Hispanic authors from Cervantes to Gabriel García Márquez.
+In English, he has also published a collection of black humour short stories: Hi, this is Conchita (2013), as most of his work, is translated by Edith Grossman, who has worked with the most noted Hispanic authors from Cervantes to García Márquez.

 Roncagliolo has also been a screenwriter, investigative journalist and political adviser.
 His novel Pudor was made a film.
 His other novels Tan cerca de la vida and Oscar y las mujeres explore psychological thriller and black humour.
 Collaborations with the Spanish newspaper El País and various Latin American newspapers.
 He has translated a number of authors, such as Jean Genet, Joyce Carol Oates, and André Gide.